shreyasharmamsft/iotairliftlab/step-06-postman-apis/README.md

 ![FQDN](../assets/step6_postman_fqdn.png)

 2. Using the query APIs, we will make queries for Sensor_56.
 This is the Outdoor Temperature sensor from WM1 in Bristol.
-We will also make queries against the Time Series Model and TSI Environment using the model APIs and the environment APIs.
+We will also make queries against the Time Series Model using the model APIs.
 \
 ![Sensor 56](../assets/step6_postman_sensor56.png)